Akronae/kg-technical-test/README.md

 # 👩‍💻 KG Technical Test

+Heya!
+Welcome to the tech test, don't panic and try to enjoy it.
+Consider it an opportunity to do things your own way.

 ## 📦 What to deliver

 A link to your github (or any similar hub) repo, with a clear README.md file on how to install and run the project, feel free to also explain some technical choices you made.